MurphyPone/murphypone.github.io/src/content/strong-eventual-consistency.md

 Before diving into the advancements offered by HashGraphs, it's first worthwhile to survey problems of distributed consensus and pickup some useful terminology.
 The most relevant to the discussion about HashGraphs which _do_ rely on consensus (_sort of_) being the eponymous Fischer-Lynch-Paterson Theorem introduced in "Impossibility of Distributed Consensus with One Faulty Process."[^6]

-The problem the authors present is that getting reliable, asynchronous procceses –amidst some faulty ones– to agree on _even just one_ binary value is very hard.
-They note that every protocol in this asynchronous case can be a victim of possibile nontermination with _even just one_ faulty process.
+The problem the authors present is that getting reliable, asynchronous processes –amidst some faulty ones– to agree on _even just one_ binary value is very hard.
+They note that every protocol in this asynchronous case can be a victim of possible nontermination with _even just one_ faulty process.

 The example problem instance they use is referred to as the "transaction commit problem" for a distributed database which is roughly similar to the aforementioned git merge conflict problem: all the database managers that have participated in processing a transaction must agree on whether or not to accept the transaction's results on the database.

 Whatever decision is made must be executed by all managers in order to maintain consistency across the replicas i.e. _consensus must be reached_.
 If all of the managers are reliable, then the solution is trivial.
 However, even **non**-Byzantine faults such as crashes, network partitions or outright failures, lost, distorted, and/or duplicate messages present problems for the trivial (arguably _naive_) scenario where replicas trust one another.

-The titular crux of the paper is that **no completely asynchronous protocol can tolerate even a single unnancounced process death**.
+The titular crux of the paper is that **no completely asynchronous protocol can tolerate even a single unannounced process death**.
 This constraint is so overbearing that the authors don't even grapple with the Byzantine complications, and further assume reliable message channels.
 They make these nifty assumptions to show the fragility of distributed systems in general, conversely making their main theorem as widely applicable and robust as possible.

 The asynchronicity of the systems being considered is also integral to their asserted fragility.
 No assumptions are made about relative speeds of processes, or delays in their receipt.
 Processes don't have access to a universal, synchronized clock, so timeout-based algorithms are not applicable.
 Therefore, process death is indistinguishable from a slow process or high network latency.